 Note the similarity between this method and the definition

-of map in Pscheme above.
+in Pscheme above.

 The quote and unquote described here are done